azdavis/azdavis.net/posts/en/millet.md

 ![Millet showing an error that a function is not exhaustive](/img/millet/2-error.png)

 Every error has an error code.
-In the screenshot, that's the blue number [5011][err-5011] next to the the error message.
+In the screenshot, that's the blue number [5011][err-5011] next to the error message.
 Click it for a more detailed explanation.

 ### Hover for type/documentation